A2Amir/Traffic_Sign_Classifier/README.md

 I was encouraged to to print several images for one label and try to pay attention how the images look like.
 This is important because I need to know the characteristics of the images that use for training the model
 ![alt text][image2]

-* As seen ,the contrast of  images is bad which must be imporved.
+* As seen,the contrast of  images is bad which must be imporved.

 #### 2. Pre-processing of the dataset:

-##### Distribution

-First, I will examine the distribution of the labels and look at the comparative distribution of each individual class in training, validation, and test data set.
+Distribution:First, I will examine the distribution of the labels and look at the comparative distribution of each individual class in the training, validation, and test data set.

 ![alt text][image3]

-Then I used the pandas library to find the number of the maximum and minimum traffic signs class in the training , validation and test dataset:
+Then I used the pandas library to find the number of  maximum and minimum traffic sign class in the training , validation and test dataset:

 |  Datset  |                             The maximum sign         |        Number      |           the minimum sign  |     Number|
 |--- |------------------------------------------------------|---------------------|----------------------------|-----------|